 The Adjutant General

 The Japanese finally acknowledged the fact that they had to do something to lower the death rate among the POWs.
 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known as Camp Panagatian.

 Cabanatuan was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
+Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1 on October 30, 1942.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks and divided into groups of ten men.
 This meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.